Rounded Corners with CSS and One Image

 </html>

 Now let’s create our html structure of our content box and its four corners.
-I am going to use a combination of a div box and an unordered list because its easier to maintain in an actual html document that may have hundreds of lines of code.
+I’m going to use a combination of a div box and an un-ordered list because its easier to maintain in an actual html document..

 Place the following inside your body tags.